kivy/kivy-ios/docs/proposals/03-artifact-distribution.md

 **Locating the xcframework inside the archive.** When the archive contains exactly one top-level `.xcframework` directory (the common case), the runtime auto-detects it — no extra configuration.
 When an archive instead bundles **multiple** xcframeworks or sibling files alongside the one you want, the lockfile's `[[tool.kivy_ios.xcframeworks]].archive_member` (see [spec 02 §`[[tool.kivy_ios.xcframeworks]]`](02-pylock-ios-spec.md)) names the exact directory to extract, and `toolchain build` honors it rather than guessing. `archive_member` is omitted whenever auto-detection suffices.
 See spec 02 for the full lockfile schema.

+## Distribution channel 3: Swift Package Manager packages

+Unlike channels 1 and 2, this channel is **not** an artifact kivy-ios downloads, verifies, and stages.
+The user declares an SPM package in `[tool.kivy.ios.native.swift_packages]` (Git URL or local path + version requirement + products); `toolchain lock` resolves it to a concrete Git **revision** and records the pin in `pylock.ios.toml`; `toolchain build` emits the package references into the generated `.xcodeproj` and writes a `Package.resolved`.
+From there **Xcode** resolves, fetches, compiles (for source/hybrid packages), and embeds — kivy-ios writes no build logic and computes no output hash.

+Consequently this channel's registry, archive-format, and SHA-256 verification concerns (channels 1–2 above) do not apply: integrity comes from the pinned revision (and, for binary targets, SPM's own `.binaryTarget` checksum that Xcode verifies on fetch).
+The complete schema, resolution semantics, pbxproj wiring, and reproducibility rationale live in [spec 07](07-swift-packages.md); this section exists only to give SPM a home alongside the channel 1 and channel 2 sections.

 ## Lockfile-entry to project-folder mapping

 `toolchain build` materializes the lockfile into the generated `<app>-ios/` per these rules: